mrkkrp/zip/README.md

 When necessary, the `ZIP64` extension is automatically enabled.
 It's necessary when anything from this list takes place:

-* Total size of archive is larger than 4 GB.
+* Total size of archive is greater than 4 GB.

 * Size of compressed/uncompressed file in archive is greater than 4 GB.

-* There are more than 65535 entries in the archive.
+* There are more than 65535 entries in archive.

 ### Filenames